damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

 **Assumption:** A user can be in more than 1 States, as long as their user id is unique in that particular State.\

-Count the number of reviews by States
+Count the number of reviews by States:

 ```{r}
 #count based on numbers of review_id